 Later that year, from November 23 to November 25, Union forces routed the Confederates at the Battle of Chattanooga.
 Grant, then a major general, masterminded a three-part attack—one of which was led by Major General William Tecumseh Sherman—against enemy entrenchments on two Confederate strongholds: Missionary Ridge and Lookout Mountain.
 The multi-faceted gamble worked, and the Union army was victorious.

-Because of Grant’s successes, in March of 1864 he was promoted to lieutenant general with command of all Union forces.
+Because of Grant’s successes, in March 1864 he was promoted to lieutenant general with command of all Union forces.
 From then on, Grant would answer only to the president.

 9. Ulysses S. Grant wrote the surrender terms at Appomattox.